 Class 1 and Class 3 e-bikes are allowed in most countries around the world without the need for a license.
 Some countries require a license for Class 2 e-bikes and the speed of throttle assistance comes with a 20 mph limit.

-We analyzed the market and chose the top electric bikes from different merchants.
-Then we compared the price to the value and picked the three best in each of the SEVEN categories.
+We analyzed the market and chose the top electric bikes from different manufacturers.
+Then we compared the price to the value and picked the best electric bikes in each of the SEVEN categories.

 You can see that the most expensive bike isn’t our number one choice all the time; however, it is still one of the winners because it found a place on our list.